 A bog, a receded continental ice sheet and isostatic rebound: oh…. oh…. this going to be boring.
 Surprisingly not – read on to learn about Mer Bleue, a nature hot spot just minutes from downtown Ottawa.

 Leigh and I were greeted at Mer Bleue by the very keen, engaging and knowledgeable Owen Clarkin, Chair of the Conservation Committee of the Ottawa Field Naturalists Club.

-Mer Bleue – a tour of the bog
+A hiking tour of the Mer Bleue bog

 After our greeting, we ambled a short distance from the parking lot onto the boardwalk and the feeling of peace and calmness soon was over us.
 Nature does that to you.
 Looking over a sea of green Owen, a specialist in shrubs and trees, starts pointing out the truly amazing diversity of bog thriving plants.